 - An international team of researchers from Denmark, Spain, and China decided to go an alternative route – to extract proteins from the enamel of the fossil’s teeth.

 - The proteins were analyzed with the help of mass spectrometry.

 - The sequences of proteins were obtained from 1.9 million old molars of G. blacki.

 - Based on the protein sequences, the extinct ape species was found to be related to modern orangutans.

 - The common ancestor to G. blacki and orangutans probably existed around 12 million years ago, and the lineages diverged afterward.

-Lately, several scientists have hypothesized that in the course of their evolution, humans have developed certain traits that are also typical for domesticated animals.
+Lately, several scientists have hypothesized that humans have developed certain traits typical for domesticated animals in their evolution.
 These traits include:

 - Shorter stature

 - Reduced the size of teeth, limbs, and most inner organs.